 A good leader must be a good listener in order to be successful.
 However, the reverse isn’t always true.
 For example, being a good listener is a vital skill for any leader, but leaders must also hone other core leadership skills.
 At CCL, our decades of experience and research have found that every leader, regardless of role, should have the fundamental 4 skills including self-awareness, communication, influence, and learning agility.

 The best way to listen to understand others is to practice the 6 key active listening skills.
 First, you must pay attention to what’s being said, and give the speaker a chance to express themselves.
 Second, you must keep an open mind and withhold judgment.
 Next, practice reflection by periodically paraphrasing the speaker’s key points to make sure you’re following.
 Then, clarify and summarize what you heard by asking questions and giving a brief statement that covers the conversation’s core themes.
 Finally, after the speaker is done talking and you have a clear understanding of their perspective, you can begin to share your own ideas, feelings, and suggestions.
-To hone these skills, you may want to take a research-based effective listening training or active listening workshop like our proven Listen to Understand training.
+To hone these skills, you may want to take a research-based active listening training course or workshop like our proven Listen to Understand training.

 More questions?
 Our experts are here to help.
 Let’s have a conversation!